IBM/MAX-Question-Answering/README.md

 To stop the Docker container, type `CTRL` + `C` in your terminal.

-## Train this model
+## Train this Model on Watson Machine Learning

-Follow [instructions](training/README.md) to train this model using your own data on Watson Machine Learning a Deep Learning as-a-service offering of [IBM Cloud](https://ibm.biz/Bdz2XM).
+This model supports training from scratch on a custom dataset.
+Please follow the steps listed under the [training README](training/README.md) to retrain the model on [Watson Machine Learning](https://www.ibm.com/cloud/machine-learning), a deep learning as a service offering of [IBM Cloud](https://ibm.biz/Bdz2XM).